 Plan your cookware and gadgets: With your menu in hand, decide what you’ll use to cook each item on the menu.
 Do you have enough saucepans?
 Casserole dishes?
 Need a platter for the turkey?
 Now’s the time to get them.
 Make sure you have the gadgets you’ll need, too.

-Deep clean the guest bathroom: Guests go through bathroom cupboards and medicine cabinets whether we want them to or not.
-So do a thorough bathroom cleaning now.
-You’ll need to tidy them again before the big day, but it won’t take more than a few minutes.
+Deep clean the guest bathroom: Some guests go through bathroom cupboards and medicine cabinets whether we want them to or not.
+Do a thorough bathroom cleaning and organizing now.
+You’ll need to clean them again before the big day, but it won’t take more than a few minutes.

 Plan your table linens: Get out your holiday tablecloth and cloth napkins and inspect them for stains.
 Treat any stains you find.